JL1172/Argon/docs/grammer/access-modifiers.md

 ### Description For Methods:

-- The `reserved` access modifier will make a method private and only accessible within its parent class (will throw error)
+- The `reserved` access modifier will make a method private and only accessible within its parent class

 ### Description For Variables: